mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ##### Voltage Constraints
 The `voltage` field within the model contains references to the inequality constraints associated with the voltage magnitude and voltage angle difference limits.
 These constraints ensure that the bus voltage magnitudes and the angle differences between the "from" and "to" bus ends of each branch are within specified limits.

 The minimum and maximum bus voltage magnitude limits are set using the `minMagnitude` and `maxMagnitude` keywords within the [`addBus!`](@ref addBus!) function.
-The constraints associated with these limits can be accessed using the following code snippet:
+The constraints associated with these limits can be accessed using:
 ```@repl ACOptimalPowerFlow
 print(system.bus.label, analysis.constraint.voltage.magnitude)
 ```